Ever wondered what the real difference is between an Americano and regular coffee?

 If you want to lower your caffeine intake, it’s best to pick an Americano over regular coffee.

-You could also ask for decaf coffee instead if you prefer to drink regular coffee.
 If you want to learn more about decaf coffee, how it tastes, and many more questions, you can check out the article I wrote about it here.

-Is an Americano stronger than black coffee?
+Is Americano stronger than coffee?

 An Americano tastes stronger than black coffee because it uses a stronger coffee basis.
-The Americano uses espresso coffee which has a more robust flavor than black coffee and tastes very different and stronger than black coffee.
+The Americano uses espresso coffee, which has a more robust flavor than black coffee and tastes very different and stronger than black coffee.

 I’ve compared the flavor of Americano coffee and regular coffee using the Chemex, Hario V60, and French press.